Is solar right for me?

 How much your system will cost will depend on a few factors, including the number of panels, location, roof complexity and any additional equipment required.
-Current solar pricing varies but typically range between $2.40 to $3.00 per Watt installed.
+Current solar pricing varies but typically cost around $2.50 per Watt installed.
 This price can be further reduced based on available government rebates or incentive programs.
 ATB financing is also available through ATCO.

 Will I save?

 Will I Save Money?

 Many people choose solar to reduce their carbon footprint or become more self-sufficient.

 There’s no question that going solar is a long-term investment.
 It’s difficult to predict where the cost of energy will be in the future, but you can expect your solar array to pay for itself about halfway through the warrantied lifetime of your system.

 The size of your system will also influence the total savings in your energy charges and the fluctuating nature of energy prices directly impacts how much money you will save.